NEW YORK STATE ASSOCIATION OF PERSONNEL AND CIVIL SERVICE OFFICERS

 ARTICLE III – MEMBERSHIP

-Any Civil Service Agency of a County, Town, Municipal Corporation or City, its officers, employees and retirees, in the State of New York, shall be eligible for membership to this Association and will be in good standing by the payment of the annual dues.
+Any agency established in accordance with Civil Service Law Section 15 responsible for administering Civil Service within a County, Town, Municipal Corporation or City, its officers, employees and retirees, in the State of New York, shall be eligible for membership to this Association and will be in good standing by the payment of the annual dues by March 31.
 Agencies who have not paid the annual dues shall not be in good standing and may not vote nor may individuals in such agencies hold office.
-Associate memberships are available to jurisdictions having employees with civil service responsibilities but which are not Civil Service Agencies by law (i.e., towns, villages, school districts, individual county departments).
-Also, past and retired members are eligible for Associate membership.
+Retired members are eligible for Associate membership.
 Dues for Associate members will be set by the Executive Committee on an annual basis.

 ARTICLE IV – OFFICERS